mubiyao/python-learner-guide/README.md

 # Moony's Python Learner Guide

 This handy guide is an easy way for someone with no knowledge of python or even coding can easily learn python.
+Follow all the steps to download the softwares based on your platform and begin coding!

 ## Prerequisites
 You need python installed on your system ***and/or*** an IDE that can run python or has a python enabled package (if you don't know what this is, don't worry about it.)